 Significance with respect to existing methods: Cu(I/II) and other selected metal ion binding compared between mb-OB3b and ambs

 X-ray crystallography and NMR spectroscopy are the most common techniques used for determining the atomic resolution of peptides tertiary structure.
 However, X-ray crystallography studies of metallopeptides are scarce due to problems with the crystallization of these complexes45.
 NMR is also not suitable for the interpretation of a sample where closely related individual oligopeptide species are present46.
-Therefore, IM-MS and molecular modelling are alternative techniques for studying peptide complexes especially those that result from complex redox and Cu(I/II)-binding reactions20,37,40,47.
-The strength of IM-MS is that it can resolve each of the products and identify their molecular identity by simultaneously measuring their m/z and arrival times that relate to the stoichiometry, protonation state, and conformational structure.
+Therefore, IM-MS and DFT molecular modelling are alternative techniques for studying peptide reactions especially those that result from complex redox and Cu(I/II)-binding reactions20,37,40,47.
+The strength of IM-MS is that it can resolve each of the products and identify their molecular composition by simultaneously measuring their m/z and arrival times that relate to the stoichiometry, protonation state, and conformational structure.

 For example, the mb-OB3b will chelate a variety of metal ions, and its selectivity towards each ion was displayed by the IM-MS metal ion titrations (Figure 7).
 The results showed the mb-OB3b preference for binding Cu(I) and Ag(I), while comparing the results at a pH of 7 with amb7.
-Figure 8 shows amb7 preferentially binding Zn(II) and Ni(II).
+Figure 8 shows amb7 preferentially chelates Zn(II) and Ni(II).
 In general, the amb studies showed that replacing the two enethiol-oxazolones with 2His-2Cys did not exclude Cu(I/II)-binding, but it resulted in multiple Cu(I)-binding via linear-bridging coordination (Figure 3) as opposed to the mononuclear Cu(I) binding of mb-OB3b’s tetrahedral coordination48.
 Cu(II) reduction was also mediated by thiol oxidation and disulfide bridge formation in contrast to the existing disulfide bridge in apo-mb-OB3b and the high reduction potential for copper-loaded mb-OB3b, which supports the strong preference for Cu(I)49.

 Future applications